-This Match will be fired Saturday August 16, commencing promptly at 7:30 A. M. . .
-To make making adverti adv at brahant 21 branch
+This Match will be fired Saturday August 16, commencing promptly at 7:30 A. M.

 Each organization will be represented by two (2) enlisted men, excepting the Medical Detachments and the Howitzer Companies as they are not eligible to compete not being armed with the rifle.
-Course to be fired: